UWC2-PYTHON/ProgrammingInPython/source/modules/MoreOnMutability.rst

 This is known as a "shallow" copy -- Python doesn't want to copy more than it needs to, so in this case, it makes a new list, but does not make copies of the contents.

-Same for dicts (and any container type -- even tuples!)
+Same for dicts and any container type -- even tuples!

-If the elements are immutable, it doesn't really make a differnce -- but be very careful with mutable elements.
+If the elements are immutable, it doesn't really make a difference -- but be very careful with mutable elements.

-The copy module
+The copy Module
 ----------------

-most objects have a way to make copies (``dict.copy()`` for instance).
+Most objects have a way to make copies.
+For example, ``dict.copy()``.

-but if not, you can use the ``copy`` module to make a copy:
+But if not, you can use the ``copy`` module to make a copy:

 .. code-block:: ipython